15 Beach Camping Destinations in the Philippines

 Hidden Beach Resort in Aloguinsan, Cebu

 Hidden beach because it is; through the palm trees and lush grass, you will find crystal clear waters.
 No need to bring umbrellas, the trees are tall and abundant that they serve as umbrellas.
-You can either request to have caretaker cook for you or just use the grill on your own.
-Camping fee is PHP 300.
+You can either request to have a caretaker cook for you or just use the grill on your own.
+The camping fee is PHP 300.

 Getting there: Get a flight to Cebu.
 Find your way to the Cebu south bus terminal, ride a bus to Aloguinsan.
 Get dropped off at the Aloguinsan public market.
 Ride a tricycle/motorbike to the hidden beach resort.